remi71350-droid/perception-lab/README.md

 ### User workflow (2-minute walkthrough)

-1. Open the Scenarios tab and select a clip.
+1. Open the Detect tab and select a clip.
 The workspace (popout) opens with the preview on the right.
 2. Pick an operating mode (realtime or accuracy).
 Run 10s to capture overlays and telemetry.
 3. Click Compare this frame to reveal the A/B slider; drag to compare profiles.
 Compute metrics to see averages and 95th percentiles.
 4. Generate report (PDF) to save a compact summary with metrics, latency plots, and frames.
 Artifacts appear under `runs/latest/`.